civican/legisinfo/43-2/bills/C-30/bill_text.md

     is

-    if the individual had neither an eligible spouse nor an eligible dependant, for the taxation year, the lesser of $**1,395** and **27**% of the amount, if any, by which the individual's working income for the taxation year exceeds $3,000, **and**
+    if the individual had neither an eligible spouse nor an eligible dependant, for the taxation year, the lesser of $1,395 and 27% of the amount, if any, by which the individual's working income for the taxation year exceeds $3,000, and

-    if the individual had an eligible spouse or an eligible dependant, for the taxation year, the lesser of $**2,403** and **27**% of the amount, if any, by which the total of the working incomes of the individual and, if applicable, of the eligible spouse, for the taxation year, exceeds $3,000; and
+    if the individual had an eligible spouse or an eligible dependant, for the taxation year, the lesser of $2,403 and 27% of the amount, if any, by which the total of the working incomes of the individual and, if applicable, of the eligible spouse, for the taxation year, exceeds $3,000; and

     is

-    if the individual had neither an eligible spouse nor an eligible dependant, for the taxation year, **15**% of the amount, if any, by which the adjusted net income of the individual for the taxation year exceeds $**22,944, and**
+    if the individual had neither an eligible spouse nor an eligible dependant, for the taxation year, 15% of the amount, if any, by which the adjusted net income of the individual for the taxation year exceeds $22,944, and

-    if the individual had an eligible spouse or an eligible dependant, for the taxation year, **15**% of the amount, if any, by which the total of the adjusted net incomes of the individual and, if applicable, of the eligible spouse, for the taxation year, exceeds $**26,177**.
+    if the individual had an eligible spouse or an eligible dependant, for the taxation year, 15% of the amount, if any, by which the total of the adjusted net incomes of the individual and, if applicable, of the eligible spouse, for the taxation year, exceeds $26,177.

   **(3)** The descriptions of C and D in subsection 122.7(3) of the Act are replaced by the following:

-    is the lesser of $**720** and **27**% of the amount, if any, by which the individual's working income for the taxation year exceeds $1,150; and
+    is the lesser of $720 and 27% of the amount, if any, by which the individual's working income for the taxation year exceeds $1,150; and

     is

-    if the individual had neither an eligible spouse nor an eligible dependant, for the taxation year, **15**% of the amount, if any, by which the individual's adjusted net income for the taxation year exceeds $**32,244**,
+    if the individual had neither an eligible spouse nor an eligible dependant, for the taxation year, 15% of the amount, if any, by which the individual's adjusted net income for the taxation year exceeds $32,244,

-    if the individual had an eligible spouse for the taxation year who was not entitled to deduct an amount under subsection 118.3(1) for the taxation year, or had an eligible dependant for the taxation year, **15**% of the amount, if any, by which the total of the adjusted net incomes of the individual and, if applicable, of the eligible spouse, for the taxation year, exceeds $**42,197, and**
+    if the individual had an eligible spouse for the taxation year who was not entitled to deduct an amount under subsection 118.3(1) for the taxation year, or had an eligible dependant for the taxation year, 15% of the amount, if any, by which the total of the adjusted net incomes of the individual and, if applicable, of the eligible spouse, for the taxation year, exceeds $42,197, and

-    if the individual had an eligible spouse for the taxation year who was entitled to deduct an amount under subsection 118.3(1) for the taxation year, **7.5**% of the amount, if any, by which the total of the adjusted net incomes of the individual and of the eligible spouse, for the taxation year, exceeds $**42,197**.
+    if the individual had an eligible spouse for the taxation year who was entitled to deduct an amount under subsection 118.3(1) for the taxation year, 7.5% of the amount, if any, by which the total of the adjusted net incomes of the individual and of the eligible spouse, for the taxation year, exceeds $42,197.

   **(4)** Subsections (1) to (3) are deemed to have come into force on January 1, 2021.